-Exercise Name: Resistance Band Medicine Ball Push Ups Exercise
+Exercise Name: Resistance Band Medicine Ball Push-Ups Exercise

-Equipment Needed: Medicine ball and resistance band.
+Equipment Needed: Medicine ball and a resistance band.

-- Make sure that you stay balanced on the medicine ball, and only use a resistance band that allows you to get full extension on the push up.
+- Make sure that you stay balanced on the medicine ball, and only use a resistance band that allows you to get full extension on the push-up.

-- Wrap the resistance band around your back and then put your thumbs/palms in each end of it.
+- Wrap the resistance band around your back, and then put your thumbs/palms in each end of it.

 - Now lower your chest down to the medicine ball (keep your body in a straight line).